-The local Conservatória do Registo Predial (Land Registry Office) will provide you with this document which will confirm that the Seller is the Legal Owner of the property.
+The local Conservatória do Registo Predial (Land Registry Office) will provide you with this document.
+This will confirm that the Seller is the Legal Owner of the property.
 This document will also confirm whether there are any outstanding Charges or Liens secured on the property.
 This document confirms the Legal History of said property and is only valid for a short period of time.

 License to Utilise

 (Licença de Utilização) – (Residential, Commercial, Agricultural, etc)